GINGERPEREZ/websocket/docs/REALTIME_WEBSOCKET_GUIDE.md

 5. **Snapshot Fetching** – Use cases call `port.SectionSnapshotFetcher`, implemented by `infrastructure/section_snapshot_http_client.go`, to query the REST API.
 Responses are cached per section/entity/query.
 6. **Broadcasting** – Domain changes arriving from Kafka are transformed into `domain.Message` structs by application handlers and relayed through `BroadcastUseCase` to the WebSocket hub.

+## Metadata & Payload Strategy

+- `SectionSnapshot` always delivers the REST payload verbatim through the `Payload` field; metadata maps are optional and default to `nil`.
+- We intentionally avoid deriving entity-specific metadata inside the Go adapter to keep the realtime layer decoupled from upstream REST schemas.
+Any enrichment must either come from the upstream service or be negotiated at the domain level.
+- When future features require additional fields, prefer updating the REST response itself (so the payload remains source-of-truth) instead of reviving local normalizers.
+This prevents breakages whenever the REST contract evolves.
+- Downstream websocket consumers should treat metadata maps as optional hints; feature-critical information must live in the payload to guarantee compatibility across services.

 ## Adding a New WebSocket Entity

 Follow these steps to introduce an entity (e.g. `users`) that should expose realtime data: